Analytical calculation of self-force effects on a scalar particle in an eccentric orbit around a Schwarzschild black hole: Comparing with Scalar-Tensor Theories

 \section{Comparing with Scalar-Tensor Theories}

-Let us compare our Eqs.~\eqref{res:energy_flux}-\eqref{res:angmom_flux} against the scalar fluxes presented in Eqs.~(4.12) of Ref.~\cite{Trestini:2024zpi}.
-The relation between the two results is non-trivial since both of them are written with gauge dependent variables $(u_p,e)$ in our case and $(x,e_t)$ in~\cite{Trestini:2024zpi}.
-The motivation behind this choice is that the circular limit becomes straightforward to recover.
+Let us compare our Eqs.~\eqref{res:energy_flux}-\eqref{res:angmom_flux} with the scalar fluxes presented in Eqs.~(4.12) of Ref.~\cite{Trestini:2024zpi}.
+The relation between the two results is non-trivial since the orbital parametrization is different: $(y,e)$ in our case and $(x,e_t)$ in~\cite{Trestini:2024zpi}, where this choice has been made to recover trivially the circular limit.